 (Price: $12.89 – $14.89)

-It’s hard to say what drove that line more: The standard action figures, or the larger “pretend play” items, which let kids become Ghostbusters with a volley of colorful ghost-zapping weapons and accessories.
+It’s hard to say what drove that line more: The standard action figures, or the larger “pretend play” items, which let kids become Ghostbusters with a volley of ghost-zapping weapons and accessories.

 The more I think about it, the stronger the case for the latter seems.
 From top to bottom, we have the Ecto Popper, the Nutrona Blaster and the super famous Ghost Trap.
-Even if a kid got those three things and absolutely nothing else, it was absolutely a banner Christmas.
+Even if a kid got those three things and absolutely nothing else, it was a banner Christmas.

 Crossfire was one of the best tabletop games ever.
 I still can’t believe that it’s out of production.
 While it now fetches high prices on eBay, I doubt that has anything to do with its “collectible value.”
 People who remember playing it just want to play it again, no matter the cost.

-In Crossfire, two players shot little marbles at two rolling targets in what was essentially a gun-powered version of air hockey.
+In Crossfire, two players shot little marbles at rolling targets in what was essentially a gun-powered version of air hockey.
 Finesse be damned, gameplay quickly devolved into us simply shooting those silver bullets as furiously as we could, with reckless abandon.